Abdel-Raouf/algs4/Chapter 1/Section 2.md

 ```
 ### 1.2.5
-There's an answer in textbook.
+There's a solution in textbook.
 Formatted output is:
 ```
 Hello World